joeliang0520/nl_pddl_planner/README.md

 # NL-PDDL Planner

-A planner implemented in Python that thats Natural Languages (NL) predicates from the actions and goals as inputs and introduces a First‑Order Logic (FOL) Regression planner grounded in SSA from Situation Calculus, provides sample PDDL domains for testing, and includes scripts to run the FOL regression planner on different domains.

-This repository includes:
+NL-PDDL Planner is a Python implementation of a regression-based planner that operates directly on natural language (NL) predicates.
+It integrates First-Order Logic (FOL) regression with successor state axioms (SSA) from Situation Calculus, and provides PDDL-style domain and problem representations for testing.

+Features
+- NL Parser – processes NL domain and problem descriptions into a logic formula
-- A **Parser** for NL domains and problems.
+- Maintaining Core PDDL Structures – representations for domain and problem instances.
-- **NL Planning algorithms**: FOL (First-Order Logic) Regression planners that can handles Natural Language entailments from NL predicates in problem to the domain predicates.
-- **LLM Entailment** Using LLM to check if two predicates entails each others even if the name of the predicate is different.
+- Planning Algorithms – FOL regression planners for the Open World Planning Task.
+- LLM Entailment – leverages large language models to detect predicate entailment between goal and domain entailments, even when predicate names differ.
-- **Logic utilities**: NL Formula manipulation, unification, substitution.
+- Logic Utilities – functions for formula manipulation, unification, and substitution.

-- **Core PDDL structures**: Domain and problem instance representation.
+Scripts are included to run the regression planner on a variety of domains.

 ## Table of Contents